1. Picking the philosophy

 Smallsite Design was being used to render several real websites years before any management or editing facilities had been built.
 It took some more years from building the login page to finishing the product.
 This provided ample opportunity to shake out bugs and improve its look and usability.
 That is not to say that it is completely bug-free or never will have any, as any future changes can introduce some, but the long process and real-world use has made it a mature product at release.

-The long-term usage enabled me to see how I could tweak functionality to be more user-friendly and consistent, as well as new functionality, such as the sequence element, that could be really useful.
-It also enabled me to see how a person with autism could handle using the product, improving the usability and what changes to make for accessibility mode.
+The long-term usage enabled me to see how I could tweak functionality to be more user-friendly and consistent, as well as new functionality, such as the

 Eating my own foodβ³